UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 - Open it by following the steps in the relevant GitHub Docs page:
 [reopening a codespace](https://docs.github.com/en/codespaces/developing-in-codespaces/opening-an-existing-codespace#reopening-a-codespace){target=_blank}
-- Close it by running the `Codespaces: Stop Current Codespace` command
+- Close it by running the `Codespaces: Stop Current Codespace` VS Code command

 !!! warning "Known limitations of running Sailbot Workspace in a GitHub Codespace"